Inclusive digital technology course

 Who is the course for?

-This course includes two workshops on Saturdays (three hours each) followed by online learning and self-study of roughly ten hours per week.
-It is hoped that participants will be able to attend these workshops, however online materials and Adobe Connect can be used for those who are unable to attend in person so they can access the sessions and/or materials remotely.
+This blended online learning course consists of practical, face-to-face workshops and online teaching and learning (self-study).
+Two workshops on Saturdays (three hours each) will be followed by online learning and self-study of roughly ten hours per week.
+We hope that participants will be able to attend the workshops, however online materials and Adobe Connect can be used for those who are unable to attend in person so they can access the sessions and/or materials remotely.

 *Applies to those who have chosen to submit a Poster for their assignment.

-Bookings for the current course are now open, so if you would like to apply please complete our online booking form by Fri 28 February at the latest:
+Bookings for the course starting in March 2021 are now open, so if you would like to apply please complete our online booking form by Fri 29 January 2021 at the latest:

 This course will be facilitated by experienced professionals based at CALL Scotland who work closely with Moray House School of Education and Sport.